Financial Samurai

 As I was getting harassed at the car dealership the other day, something dawned on me.
 There are optimal times throughout the month and year to refinance a mortgage due to human nature.
 Timing makes a difference when you want to save money.

 Dropping by the car dealership every other week is one of my favorite hobbies.
-I get to go for test drives, soak up that wonderful new car smell, and curiously practice my negotiation skills all for free!
+I get to go for test drives and soak up that wonderful new car smell.
+Plus, I can curiously practice my negotiation skills all for free!
 Try it some time.

 My Mortgage Refinancing Experience